 A total of 343 people attended the three meetings (206 people attended the meeting at Point Reyes Station, 73 attended the meeting in Sausalito, and 64 attended the meeting in Berkeley).
 Some people attended more than one meeting.

 Attendees at the three public meetings were able to provide verbal comments.
 Flip charts were set up at each venue to record these comments.
 Each flip chart was entered into PEPC as a single piece of correspondence.
 In other words, there are five pieces of correspondence from the first public meeting in Point Reyes Station that correspond to each of the flip charts that were distributed through the room.
 Three pieces of correspondence were associated with the three flip charts provided at each of the second two meetings in Sausalito and Berkeley, respectively.
-Images of the flip chart comments may be downloaded by clicking on the links below.
+Images of the flip chart comments may be found among the other comments in the PDFs linked to below.

 Dance Palace - Tuesday, October 26, 2010